Opening the door to the utility closet was like opening a door into a land of make believe, an installation by Walter Mitty!

 At the top of the electric water heater if you look carefully you see the orange wire which should have been in flexible conduit.

-So often when you open the door you find so much more than you’re looking for!
+So often when you open a door you find so much more than you’re looking for!